easybib/EasyBib_Form_Decorator/README.md

  		- sudo pear upgrade -c easybib
 		- (sudo pear channel-update easybib.github.com/pear)
  3. add autoloaderNamespaces[] = "EasyBib" to your application.ini
+ 4. add $view->addHelperPath('EasyBib/View/Helper', 'EasyBib_View_Helper');
+ 	in your Bootstrap
- 4. follow examples in docs folder to integrate it into your forms
+ 5. follow examples in docs folder to integrate it into your forms

+## Form Decorator

+See `docs` folder for a example form and controller usage of decorator stuff

+## MessagesFormatter

+A View Helper to print out fancy twitter bootstrap messages.
+Needs to be added to view helper path (see Installlation 4.)

 ## Create new package Version
 Package Rep (after source change)